 Potential Scholars are also identified after the Assessment Day which begins a separate scholarship procedure.

-11+ Entry means girls join Downe House in the Lower School.
+11+ Entry means girls join Downe House in the Lower School and have the opportunity of doing a term in France.
 Conditional offers are made following a successful Assessment Day in September and girls are invited to sit for either an Academic Scholarship or Common Entrance.
 These examinations are taken at your daughter’s current school in the January of the year of entry.
 Approximately 55 girls enter Downe House aged 11+ each year.

 The examination subjects taken at Common Entrance for 11+ entry are English, Mathematics and Science.DISCOVER